microsoft/jbpf/README.md

 # Related projects

 - [jbpf-protobuf](https://github.com/microsoft/jbpf-protobuf): jbpf extension, demonstrating how to utilize protobuf serialization for sending and receiving data from codelets loaded in jbpf applications.
+- [jrt-controller](https://github.com/microsoft/jrt-controller): a real-time controller for network functions instrumented with the *jbpf*.

 # License